 The lightest and smallest self-inflating sleeping pad we tested, the Therm-A-Rest ProLite falls a little short in the warmth and comfort departments.

 At 3, the ProLite has the lowest R-value of the women's sleeping pads we tested.
 We recommend this pad for 3-season camping as long as the temperatures don't drop too low.
-We would not recommend sleeping on snow with the ProLite, but if you want to extend the season of this pad, you could supplement its warmth by using a foam pad such as the Therm-a-Rest Ridge Rest SOLite (underneath your ProLite).
+We would not recommend sleeping on snow with the ProLite, but if you want to extend the season of this pad, you could supplement its warmth by pairing it with a foam pad such as the Therm-a-Rest Ridge Rest SOLite.

 The ProLite shines in this category.
 Though it is the lightest inflatable pad we tested, it is also one of the most durable.
 It features a burly 70 Denier fabric on its bottom, making it much tougher than the NeoAir XLite's fragile 30 Denier bottom.
 A testament to its durability is that one tester used the women's ProLite for her entire thru-hike of the Pacific Crest Trail, and she never had to patch it once.
 The new ProLite is a darker red color and shows dirt less than previous models.